limebreaker/city-bike-locator/README.md

 Web App to find the nearest City Bike (currently configured for Dublin)

-This app was created with the following technologies:
+This app was created with the following technologies / dependencies:

-CityBikes API
+* CityBikes API
-Bootstrap
+* Bootstrap
-Font Awesome
+* Font Awesome
-Yeoman  and the AngularJS generator AngularJS-Geolocation
+* Yeoman  and the AngularJS generator
+* angularjs-geolocation
+* angular-local-storage
+* angular-timeago
+* angular-google-maps

 This app is currently work in progress and addition features will be added over time.

 Safe and happy cycling!